 private school or approved home schooling system.
 Any player not enrolled in one the systems listed is

 ineligible to participate in any TBYFL activity.
-This rule does not apply to Flag Football or Mighty Mite
+This rule does not apply to Flag/Mighty Mite Football or Cheerleading.

 found that a person had knowledge of an ineligible player, cheerleader or coach and did not provide the